thalesdrago/icpt_serrapilheira_demo/README.md

 # 2022 Scientific Computing Intro
 Hello
 Welcome!
-This is a demo repository with the example of a data analysis' project using R.
+This is a demo repository with the example of a data analysis' project using R, part of the scientific computing course of Serrapilheira/ICTP's Course on Quantitative Biology

-## Project structure
+## Recomended project structure

 ```
 project/